micbed86/SimpleAudioExtractor/README.md

 ## Usage

 1. Launch the application
+   - optionally select preferred language
 2. Click "Select File" to choose a video file
-3. (Optional) Select an output folder
+3. Select an output folder (if empty, the source file folder will be used for output)
-4. Adjust the compression level if needed
+4. Adjust the compression level if needed by adjusting the audio bitrate/quality (by default, the original bitrate will be used - no compression).
 5. Click "Start" to begin the extraction process
+6. Access your extracted audio file by clicking on the 'Open folder' or 'Open file' button, which appears below the progress bar, once the process is completed

 ## Contributing